 In 2015, Idogen initiated a ”proof-of-concept” study of the company’s cell therapy in an animal model of hemophilia A with human factor VIII.
 The study results showed that treatment with tolerogenic dendritic cells results in reduced formation of factor VIII inhibitory antibodies and treatment has a prolonged effect.
 If the method can be transferred to humans it means that treatment with tolerogenic cell therapy provides protection against the formation of inhibitory antibodies in patients with hemophilia A.

-Proof-of-principle in a diabetes type I transplantation model
+Proof-of-principle in transplantation model

-Idogen has achieved “proof-of-principle” in transplantation for diabetes type-1.
+Idogen has achieved “proof-of-principle” in transplantation.
 In 2013 a study in diabetic rats was published, with two groups of nine rats receiving an insulin-producing cell transplant from a different strain.
 One group underwent two weeks of Zebularine-treatment from day six after transplantation whereas the control group was untreated.
 In the study, a statistically significant difference between the group treated with Zebularine and the control group was observed.
 The study was terminated on day 90.
 The figure below shows that the control group exhibited 100% allograft rejection after 40 full days and that the rejection was significantly delayed or completely prevented in the group treated with Zebularine (Nittby et al, PLOS ONE, 8: 1-8, 2013).

 Proof-of-principle in a rheumatoid arthritis model